 Interested in joining our lab?
 Read below for details on who to contact.

 We're always on the lookout for top-notch graduate students.
 If you are a prospective graduate student interested in the possibility of joining the lab, there are at least three programmatic routes.
 You can apply to the Biology Division, the Bioengineering Department, or the Bioinformatics Program.
+Furthermore, students wishing to participate in the q-bio Ph.D.
+Specialization program may join the lab from any of the participating departments.
 (Note there may be other UCSD programs that will allow students to join labs that are not directly affiliated with the program -- you should ask the admissions contact).
 The first step is to be admitted to one of these graduate programs and I am not centrally involved in the admissions process at this level.
+Students inquiring about about joining the lab will be notified if positions are available.
 Once admitted, students do a research rotation in the fall of their first year so that we can both evaluate if your interests, abilities and work ethic are a good match for the lab.
 Additional considerations are the availability of funding (either through my grants, student fellowships or the home department) and the number of people who are interested in joining the lab in a given year.

 Send me an email, along with your CV.
 If you are interested in pursuing your own funding through a federal or international fellowship, include an outline of your plan and I will consider the possibility of supporting your application (if it is a good match, etc).